Hasnat4763/Farmers_Delight_Kacchi/README.md

 # Farmer's Delight: Kacchi

-It is an addon for the famous mod "Farmer's Delight" which adds famous Bangladeshi food "Kacchi Biryani".
+It is an addon for the famous mod "Farmer's Delight" which adds famous Bangladeshi/Bengali foods

 If you have any issues just email me or make a new issue in this repository.